SLM-Dev/Computer-Programming-Notes/Python_Notes.md

   Python..
 Varia. bles.
-- To  do   a variable in Python when runs python interpeter allocate some memory and store the number 300 in that memory space     the variable with refernce the memory location.
+- To  do   a variable.  in Python when runs python interpeter allocate some memory and store the number 300 in that memory space     the variable with refernce the memory location.

    b us_. drivers   = 300
   Oop
        Floats.
    Boolean.
 Complex syntax